ligato/docs/docs/plugins/linux-plugins.md

 ### Limitations

-The linux plugin namespace management requires that docker run in privileged mode with the `--privileged`) flag set.
+The Linux plugin namespace management requires that docker run in privileged mode with the `--privileged`) flag set.
 Otherwise, the VPP agent can fail to start.

 ### Disable the Linux Interface Plugin

-Use the Linux interface and Linux L3 plugin conf files set both to `disabled` and `true`.
+Use the [Linux interface][linux-interface-conf-file] and [Linux L3 plugin][linux-l3-conf-file] conf files respectively and set both to `disabled: true`.

 ---